Broad-bodied Chaser

 Black-tailed Skimmer

-Males are also blue but much slimmer, with a black tip to the abdomen and no dark patches at the base of the wings.
+Males are blue but much slimmer and have a prominent black tip at the end of the abdomen, and they lack the dark patches at the wing bases.

 Frequently Asked Questions